 Extra Hair Care for Tight Curls

-Frizzy hair and tight curls are often dry.
-In contrast to straight hair, curls readily absorb every kind of extra care without turning stringy in the process.
-You should therefore treat your curls to special hair care products, which also straighten hair.
-The targeted ingredients of these curl care products help against frizzy hair, straighten curls and provide luster.
-It is advisable to use a rinse after every shampoo.
-A leave-in spray cure is ideal in the early morning rush.
-Once a week, you should treat your curly hair to a rich mask.
+As anyone with frizzy hair understands, tight curls are often very dry.
+In contrast to straight hair, products can build up – rather than be absorbed – when applied to curly hair.
+You should therefore treat yourself to special curly hair products that help against frizzy hair and provide luster.
+It is also advisable to rinse your hair thoroughly after every wash.
+A leave-in spray treatment is ideal in the early morning rush, and once a week you should treat your curls to a rich hair mask.

 Clever Styles for Tight Curls

 Having the right tools on hand is a prerequisite for taming wild curls and maintaining hairstyles for frizzy hair that have a more straight-from-the-salon look.

 - Suitable tools include round brushes with large-diameter heads, as well as large heated rollers or convenient Velcro rollers.

 - It is best to apply a leave-in treatment to help hydrate and revitalize tight curl hairstyles, in addition to making your curls more manageable before styling them.

 - After applying the styling aid, use a blow-dryer with an attached diffuser to dry your hair.